rust-stuco/lectures/week12/parallelism.md

 See how the threads are alternating, effectively counting up at once:
 ```
-hi number 1 from the main thread!
+working on item 1 from the main thread!
-hi number 2 from the main thread!
+working on item 2 from the main thread!
-hi number 1 from the spawned thread!
+working on item 1 from the spawned thread!
-hi number 3 from the main thread!
+working on item 3 from the main thread!
-hi number 2 from the spawned thread!
+working on item 2 from the spawned thread!
-hi number 4 from the main thread!
+working on item 4 from the main thread!
-hi number 3 from the spawned thread!
+working on item 3 from the spawned thread!
-hi number 4 from the spawned thread!
+working on item 4 from the spawned thread!
-hi number 5 from the spawned thread!
+working on item 5 from the spawned thread!
-hi number 6 from the spawned thread!
+working on item 6 from the spawned thread!
-hi number 7 from the spawned thread!
+working on item 7 from the spawned thread!
-hi number 8 from the spawned thread!
+working on item 8 from the spawned thread!
-hi number 9 from the spawned thread!
+working on item 9 from the spawned thread!
 ```